denisidoro/navi/README.md

 ### Syntax overview

-- lines starting with `%` determine the start of a new cheatsheet and should contain tags;
+- lines starting with `%` determine the start of a new cheatsheet and should contain tags, useful for searching;
 - lines starting with `#` should be descriptions of commands;
 - lines starting with `;` are ignored.
 You can use them for metacomments;
 - lines starting with `$` should contain commands that generate a list of possible values for a given argument;
 - all the other non-empty lines are considered as executable commands.

+It's irrelevant how many files are used to store cheatsheets.
+They can be all in a single file if you wish, as long as you split them accordingly with lines starting with `%`.

+### Variables

 The interface prompts for variable names inside brackets (eg `<branch>`).

 Variable names should only include alphanumeric characters and `_`.

-It's irrelevant how many files are used to store cheatsheets.
-They can be all in a single file if you wish, as long as you split them accordingly with lines starting with `%`.
+If there's a corresponding line starting with `$` for a variable, suggestions will be displayed.
+Otherwise, the user will be able to type any value for it.

-### Variable options
+### Advanced variable options

 For lines starting with `$` you can add use `---` to customize the behavior of `fzf` or how the value is going to be used: